Klairon Davis: 1994/1995 season: Novice Chases

 In the Arkle Novice Chase at Fairyhouse on 29 January, Klairon Davis won again, beating Winter Belle by ten lengths with the favourite Idiot's Delight being pulled up injured three fences out.
 For his next race, the gelding was sent to the Cheltenham Festival for the first time to contest the Arkle Challenge Trophy over two miles.
 He started the 7/2 favourite ahead of the Dipper Novices' Chase winner Morceli, with Sound Man the co-third choice in the betting alongside the Henry VIII Novices' Chase winner Sound Reveille and Dancing Paddy.
-Sound Reveile took the early lead from Morceli, with Klairon Davis racing at the back of the field on the wide outside.
+Sound Reveille took the early lead from Morceli, with Klairon Davis racing at the back of the field on the wide outside.
 At the seventh fence Sound Reveille made a very bad jumping error, handing the advantage to Morceli and Klairon Davis made progress into fourth place.
 Sound Man overtook Morceli at the third last, but Klairon Davis continued his forward move and gained the advantage at the next fence.
 Klairon Davis and Sound Man raced side by side over the last obstacle and along the run-in, with the favourite prevailing by half a length despite Woods dropping his whip in the closing stages.

 At Punchestown on 27 April, Klairon Davis met Sound Man yet again in the Bank of Ireland Novice Chase, but also faced a new rival in the Paddy Burke-trained Strong Platinum who had won the BMW Chase two days earlier.
 After racing in third for most of the way, Klairon Davis, the 6/4 favourite, made a forward move approaching the last, but could make no further progress on the run-in and finished third behind Strong Platinum and Sound Man.
 Three weeks after his defeat at Punchestown, the gelding was sent to France to contest a hurdle race over 4100 metres at Auteuil Hippodrome, but ran last of the four finishers behind the locally trained Poplife.